MisterRaju/Project1/README.md

-# 🎓 GuruDevs - Your Ultimate Study Companion for Computer Science!
+# 🎓 GuruDevs - Ultimate Study Companion for Computer Science!

 Welcome to **GuruDevs**!
 This project aims to make learning your Bachelor of Computer Science subjects more engaging and effective.
 With a user-friendly interface, interactive navigation, and a touch of creativity, GuruDevs is designed to help you master your subjects effortlessly. 🌟